What is Pelvic Floor Muscles Overactivity? and how do you identify it?

 It becomes clear the management of these muscles is not as simple or a “one size fits all” approach.
-As shown several factors can be reason or a result in addition to having more than one cause or effect.
+As shown several factors can be the reason or a result in addition to having more than one cause or effect.
 Therefore treatment requires an individualized, multidisciplinary approach that can include:

 1) Medical – doctor, specialists such as urogynecologist, urologists,

-2) Psychologists specialising in pelvic pain
+2) Psychologists specializing in pelvic pain

 3) Specialized Pelvic Health Physiotherapists